jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

             "K Invariant Incorrect"
         );
 ```
-You can see that include the 0.3% of the swap fee here.
+You can see that the calculation includes the 0.3% of the swap fee here.

 Finally we conclude the implemantion of the `swap()` method by updating reserves
 and logging the event: